ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Virtual Racing Game

-The Virtual Driving Scenario uses \textbf{Mario Kart (SNES)} \cite{stable-retro}, chosen for its accessibility, well-documented physics, and dynamic environments.
-These features create a diverse set of unpredictable scenarios that challenge an autonomous agent's ability to make rapid decisions and comply with human-defined specifications.
-Though a stylized simulation engine, Mario Kart provides a controlled and reproducible platform for evaluating autonomous decision-making under safety specifications.
+The virtual racing game scenario uses \textbf{Mario Kart (SNES)} \cite{stable-retro}, a stylized simulation engine that provides a controlled and reproducible platform for evaluating autonomous decision-making under safety specifications.
+In the notation of Section~\ref{sec:approach}, the trained driving policy corresponds to $\pi_\theta$ and the safety rules below define a subset of the STL specifications $\Phi$.

-The agent, using a stable-baseline implementation of PPO \cite{stable-baselines3}, is trained on a full loop of the Mario Circuit 1 track without opponents or additional environment hazards.
-The reward function of the pre-analysis model balances four objectives: checkpoint progression ($R_{cp}$), penalizing stationary behavior ($R_{motion}$), staying on drivable terrain ($R_{road}$), and minimizing lap time ($R_{time}$), illustrated in Eq. \ref{eq:mario_reward},
+The model is trained on a full loop of the Mario Circuit 1 track.
+The reward function of the pre-verification model balances four objectives: checkpoint progression ($R_{cp}$), penalizing stationary behavior ($R_{motion}$), staying on drivable terrain ($R_{road}$), and minimizing lap time ($R_{time}$), illustrated in Eq. \ref{eq:mario_reward},

-For evaluation, we rolled out the trained model in an uncluttered, static environment, keeping both goal and environmental conditions fixed for each trial.
-As the policy is inherently probabilistic, each execution results in a unique set of actions, producing different trace histories even under identical settings.
+For evaluation, we rolled out the trained model in an uncluttered, static environment, keeping both goal and environmental conditions fixed.
+As the policy $\pi_\theta$ is inherently probabilistic, each execution results in a unique set of actions, producing different trace histories even under identical settings.
 We generated 100 rollout traces (Fig.~\ref{fig:100traces}), capturing variation in the model's behavior across repeated trials.